Pre-Apprenticeship

 • Compliance with substance abuse testing

-• Appropriate attire for the classroom, lab, and job-site
+• Appropriate attire for the classroom and lab

 Participants will be able to demonstrate the following competencies: